Laura M. Robinson: Personal life

-After the success of Balderdash, in the late 1980s Robinson moved from Toronto to Hollywood to pursue her acting career.
-There she met Mark Ettlinger, also an actor, and son of Don Ettlinger, a New York-based writer for film, television and theater.
-They married and had two children before moving back to Canada in the summer of 2003, to give them the kind of childhood that Robinson had in Canada, and to be with Robinson's father before his death.
+After the success of Balderdash, Robinson moved from Toronto to Hollywood in the late 1980s to pursue her acting career.
+There, she met actor Mark Ettlinger—the son of Don Ettlinger, a New York-based writer for film, television and theater.
+They married and had two children before moving back to Canada in mid-2003, to give them the kind of childhood that Robinson had in Canada, and to be with Robinson's father before his death.
 Their son Jack Ettlinger is also an actor and singer, who competed in Canada's Got Talent in 2012.
-Robinson's father died in 2008, and her mother in 2012.
+Robinson's father died in 2008 and her mother in 2012.